 Qualifying Widow(er) with Dependent Child

-Head of Household.
-Because she is legally divorced, Tanya could file as Single.
-However, because she has children and meets the requirements for Head of Household, she should use this as her filing status because it will result in a lower tax.

 Sydney’s wife died in January of 2011.
 He filed a joint return for that year as the surviving spouse.
-In 2013, Sydney, who has not remarried, still maintains a home for his young children all year, and he provides their sole support.
+In 2013, Sydney, who has not remarried, still maintains a home for his young children (ages 5&9) all year, and he provides their sole support.
 Using the Filing Status Interview Tips in the Volunteer Resource Guide, determine what filing status Sydney should use?
 Ref: 4012 – 2013- Page B-1, B-2, B-3

 Single